View on phone

 ¼ tspflaked sea salt

-- Prepare and have at-the-ready your desired toppings: the chopped banana chips, chopped hazelnuts, chopped cookies, peanut butter, and salt.
+- Prepare and have at-the-ready your desired toppings: banana chips, hazelnuts, cookies, peanut butter, and salt.

-- Once melted, remove the bowl from the stove, and be careful as the bowl will be hot.
+- Once melted, remove the bowl from the microwave or the stove, and be careful as the bowl will be hot.
 Gently pour the melted chocolate onto the same parchment-lined baking tray used before.
-Use the back of your rubber spatula to spread the chocolate out into a thin layer, about ½ cm thick.
+Use the back of a rubber spatula to spread the chocolate out into a thin layer, about ½ cm thick.

 - The chocolate can now be decorated!
 Drizzle the peanut butter over the chocolate, and then sprinkle over top the banana chips, hazelnuts, cookie crumbles, salt, and caramel shards.
 Using the back of a spoon, gently press the pieces into the chocolate to secure them.

-- Once hard, let slightly soften at room temperature for a minute before cutting to avoid it snapping in other places.
+- Let harden at room temperature, or place in the fridge to harden.
+Once hard, let slightly soften at room temperature before cutting.
 Cut into desired shapes and sizes.
 Enjoy!

 - The chocolate bark can be stored in an airtight container in the fridge for up to 2 weeks.